JohnPWSharp/fieldengineerapi/readme.md

 # Field Engineer Web API

 This repo stores the code for a simple Web API that presents information helpful to heating engineers working in the field to maintain and fix furnaces in domestic settings.
 This API supports the document **The fusion development approach to building power apps**.
 In the document, the development of a Power App, which integrates with this Web API, is described.

+This repo also includes the JSON definition for the Logic App created in the document.

 ## Prerequisites